wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/yahweh.md

 Yahweh is the president of the Council of the Eternals governing the Elohim’s planet.

-According to the second book _Extraterrestrials Took Me To Their Planet_, Chapter Meeting the Ancient Prophets, Yahweh explains that the Council of the Eternals live in a planet dedicated for that purpose:
+According to the second book [Extraterrestrials Took Me To Their Planet]({{< relref "resources/extraterrestrials-took-me-to-their-planet/index.md" >}}), Chapter Meeting the Ancient Prophets, Yahweh explains that the Council of the Eternals live in a planet dedicated for that purpose:

 > In my first message I told you of a residence located on our planet where people from Earth can continue to live thanks to the scientific secret of eternity that is based on a single cell.
 >